jenlin5368/Assignment-1/README.md

 This app is very flexible for other exercise methodologies or with keeping track of other forms of fitness.
 This is mostly just for cardio.
 The app is also not very efficient for both novice or expert users as the user interface is too busy.
 Severity Rating: 1
 #8: Aesthetic and minimalist design
 I think this app suffers mostly in this category.
 It has too much happening on each page.
 Some features should be put elsewhere and more hidden especially if they aren't commonly used features.
 If a user is running, they need a simple and large button interface to use while they are moving.
-They also have too many options and buttons that slow down and confuse the user when they are using the app.
+They also have too many options and buttons that slow down and confuse the user when they are using the app.They have two add friend options.
 Severity Rating: 3
 #9: Help users recognize, diagnose, and recover from errors
 Runkeeper doesn't really provide error messages.
 Most likely since it is an app, it would close automatically and restart the app.
 This doesn't help the user with what went wrong.